magickw/MVCTechBlog/README.md

 The link to the deployed application is: [Tech Review](https://guotechblog.herokuapp.com/).

 ## Demo
 Below is the demostration of this application.
-CLick <a src="images/tech-blog screen-capture.webm">here</a> for a longer walk-through video.
+Click <a href="images/tech-blog screen-capture.webm">here</a> for a longer walk-through video.
 <img src="images/demo.gif" alt="demo" />

 Screenshot of homepage: